d9eepr/d9eepr/README.md

 Learing and Implementing..

 =
-- 🌱 I’m currently learning DSA.
+- 🌱 I’m currently learning JS.
-- 👯 I’m looking to
+- 👯 I’m looking collaborate on github.
 - 🤔 I’m looking for help with Data Structure and Alogorithms.
 - 💬 Ask me about Java and React
 - 📫 How to reach me: evanedeepraj@gmail.com